GuideNepalBike LoanTwo WheelerEMIPulsarVehicle LoanBagmati

 • In an FD at 6.5%: ~Rs 38,000.

-• In an equity SIP at long-term Nepali equity returns of 10–12% (highly variable): ~Rs 60,000–75,000, with real risk of being lower.
+• In an equity SIP at long-term Nepali equity returns of 10–12% (highly variable): ~Rs 60,000–75,000, with real risk of falling short.

 What about scooters and EVs?

-The same structure applies, with a few adjustments:
+Same structure, with a few adjustments:

-Scooters under 150cc: cheaper road tax (~Rs 3,000–3,500), slightly cheaper TPI (Rs 1,500), and ex-showroom typically Rs 1,80,000–2,80,000.
-Total cost-of-ownership multiplier is closer to 1.30–1.35× of ex-showroom over 3 years rather than 1.40×.
-Smaller absolute number but proportionally similar uplift.
+Scooters under 150cc: cheaper road tax (~Rs 3,000–3,500), slightly cheaper TPI (Rs 1,500), ex-showroom typically Rs 1,80,000–2,80,000.
+The cost-of-ownership multiplier sits closer to 1.30–1.35× of ex-showroom over 3 years rather than 1.40×.
+Smaller absolute number, proportionally similar uplift.

 A clean buying playbook